semrush/intergalactic/website/docs/components/feature-popover/feature-popover-code.md

 ## Basic example

-To see the `FeaturePopover` again, reload the page.
+To open the `FeaturePopover` again, reload the page.

 ::: sandbox